Sashité for Developers

 }

-Per-piece evaluation: Unlike check, stale, checkmate, and stalemate, the status nomove is not relative to a specific Terminal Piece.
-It only expresses that no Pseudo-Legal movement is available for the active player.
+Per-piece evaluation: Unlike check/stale/checkmate/stalemate, nomove is not tied to a specific Terminal Piece.
+It describes the position globally.

 Rule-agnostic interpretation: